Charles Emmerson (restaurateur): Career

 Emmerson came to Singapore in October 1860 and established a successful veterinary business in Raffles Place.
 He was the first veterinary surgeon to practice on the island.
 In 1864, he began selling several drinks, including soda water.
-In 1866, he established the restaurant Emmerson's Tiffin Rooms near the Cavenagh Bridge.
+In 1866, he established the restaurant Emmerson's Tiffin Rooms in the Flint's Building near the Cavenagh Bridge.
 It featured a large billiard room and sold tiffin lunches and beverages, as well as cigars and newspapers from the United States, the United Kingdom and elsewhere in Europe.
 Emmerson kept a box of unpaid bills labelled "for sale" in the restaurant.
 He often entertained his customers by making jokes and telling comedic stories.
 Novelist Joseph Conrad dined there while on his frequent trips to Singapore.
 It is believed that Conrad met sea captain William Lingard, who would serve as the inspiration for a recurring character in Conrad's works, at Emmerson's Tiffin Rooms.
 British explorer Frederick William Burbidge praised the restaurant's curries, salads and selection of newspapers.
 The restaurant was badly damaged in a fire on 4 May 1877 and subsequently rebuilt by Emmerson.
 It was again badly damaged in a fire in April 1889.